Rossendale Client’s Slipping Accident At A Well-Known Bakers

 The entrance to the shop was sloping, slippery and dangerous.

-So we brought a claim on behalf of our client in the county court.
+So we brought a claim in the county court on Vanessa’ behalf.

-We obtained reports from medical experts about the injury
+We obtained reports from medical experts about her injury, and details of all her other losses.

-We then negotiated a final settlement of over £100,000 for Miss Morton.
+We then helped Vanessa reach a final settlement of over £100,000.